agentrickard/domain/README.txt

 trusted administrators) typically have the 'administer nodes' permission and individual 'edit TYPE nodes' permissions.

-If your site follows this method, you will not need to enable the advanced editing controls provided by Domain Access.
-Under the module settings, leave the setting 'Domain-based editing controls' as 'Do not use access control for editors'.
-In this case, the 'edit domain nodes' permission becomes irrelevant.

 The only choices for permissions would be who gets to administer the module settings and who gets to assign nodes to specific domains.
 Generally, only users who you trust to 'administer site configuration' should be given the